Quality in aged care

 How can you check the quality of care?

-There are tools available to help you check the quality of government-funded aged care providers.
+There are tools available to help you check the quality of Australian Government-funded aged care providers.
 You can:

 - find accreditation and consumer experience reports for government-funded aged care homes